orbeon/orbeon-forms-doc/xforms/filter.md

-# Using XForms from your Java app
+# Using XForms from Java apps

 <!-- toc -->